sugarlabs/planet-server/README.md

 #### Response
 `{"success": true}` if like/unlike successful

-`{"success": false}` if like/unlike unsuccessful
+#### Possible Errors
+`ERROR_INVALID_PARAMETERS` - validation error

+`ERROR_INTERNAL_DATABASE` - internal server error

-(n.b. each user can only like a project once - once a user has liked a project, all further like requests will return false until they have unliked it)
+`ERROR_ACTION_NOT_PERMITTED` - the action the user is trying to perform is not permitted (n.b. each user can only like a project once - once a user has liked a project, all further like requests will return false until they have unliked it)